ML-KULeuven/ml-project-2023-2024/README.md

 If you use Tensorflow you must use the V2 api and cannot use `tf.compat` and `tf.compat.v1` namespaces.
 Otherwise, this will give problems when playing against other agents in the tournament.

-If you prefer to program in C++, you can also use OpenSpiel's C++ API.
+If you prefer to program in C++, you can also use OpenSpiel's C++ API (use the `usr/bin/g++-11` compiler on the departmental machines).
 Although, you will still have to write a Python wrapper to be able to participate in the tournament.
 To compile C++ code on the departmental computers you can use the g++ compiler.

 ## Submission using the Departmental Computers